During most of the basketball season in Houghton, the temperatures hover near nasty.

 So how does an eighteen-year-old Bahamian choose to attend Michigan Tech, let alone become a starter on the basketball team?

 The story begins in 2004 with Mike Henricksen ’64.
-The then-University Board of Control member was spending the winter months on Grand Bahama Island.
+The then-University Board of Trustees member was spending the winter months on Grand Bahama Island.
 Fedrick Bowe, a star high school student-athlete, was featured in the local newspaper, and Henricksen found him and went to work doing what he’d done before—singing the praises of Michigan Tech.

 “I’ve got Michigan Tech in my blood,” says Henricksen.
 “I tell everyone about Tech and its great education.”